 Celebrating the colour of Colombia

 Eeeek.
 When I say walking, I may have meant waiting in line.
 After an hour long queue (totally worth it, but not so unusual during a sunny Saturday), the Princess of Wales Conservatory greeted us with thousands of orchids and the most beautiful curated route.
 It was every bit as magical as it sounds.

-We soon found ourselves mesmerised by the elaborate arches of orchids, impressive hanging bamboo and stunning floating garden display depicting the legend of El Dorado, where a Muisca chief is said to have covered himself in gold dust before submerging in Lake Guatavita!
+We soon found ourselves mesmerised by the elaborate arches of orchids, impressive hanging bamboo and stunning floating garden display depicting the legend of El Dorado.
+It says that a Muisca chief covered himself in gold dust before submerging in Lake Guatavita!

 And of course, that’s without mentioning the detailed floral sculptures dotted around the conservatory.
 A condor in flight, a hanging sloth, a turtle, a dolphin spouting water, a jaguar and a handful of scarlet ibises made of orchids, among others, make you realise how incredibly talented the horticultural team in charge of the orchid festival display are.
 That’s of course not forgetting the dozens of facts about the fascinating world of orchids and Colombia’s remarkable biodiversity you learn throughout the display.
 There are even cacao trees and pineapples!

 Truth is, this South American country is no stranger to stunning nature.
 Home to 4,270 species of orchids (1,543 of which are endemic), Colombia ranks as the country with the highest diversity of orchids and birds on the planet, and comes in second overall for plants, butterflies, amphibians and freshwater fish – only behind much larger Brazil, wow!